Executive Summary

 Expected outcomes:

-- Development of clean and efficient fuel systems
+- Development of efficient hydrogen propulsion systems

 - Advancement in sustainable aviation technologies